maggieelkin/CovMutation/README.md

     --tree_version 1 > phylo_tree.log 2>&1
 ```

-Note our processed tree is availble in the data download.
+Note our processed tree is available in the data download.

 ### Mutation Prediction